rpardee/virtual_data_warehouse/change_proposals/demog_sogi.md

 |gender_identity|The person's gender identity as subjectively experienced, on last ascertainment.|char(2)|FF = Female<br>MM = Male<br>FM = Female to Male transsexual<br>MF = Male to Female transsexual<br>GQ = Genderqueer/non-conforming/non-binary<br>OT = Other<br>ND = Chose not to disclose<br>UK = Unknown|Compatible with <a href='https://phinvads.cdc.gov/vads/ViewValueSet.action?id=660779DA-64E9-E611-A856-0017A477041A'>PHVS_GenderIdentity_CDC</a>.
 Values of 'unsure/questioning' should be coded as Other.|
 |sexual_orientation|The person's sexual identity in relation to the gender to which they are attracted, on last ascertainment.|char(1)|H = Heterosexual<br>L = Lesbian or gay<br>B = Bisexual<br>O = Other<br>N = Choose not to disclose<br>D = Do not know|Compatible with <a href = "https://phinvads.cdc.gov/vads/ViewValueSet.action?id=E6EDE311-66E9-E611-A856-0017A477041A">PHVS_SexualOrientation_CDC</a>.
 Values of 'asexual' should be coded as Other.|

 Notes
 =====
 The concepts of gender identity and sexual orientation are not static, but change over time.
 This proposal does not seek to accomodate full information regarding what changes ocurred when, but rather just represent the current, best-known information at the time the table is created or updated.
 This should be sufficient to serve researcher's needs to identify populations of interest, without unduly burdening users who rely on Demographics' one-record-per-person structure.

+It will be possible to back-translate values from the proposed variables to the old (existing) **gender** scheme.
+The workgroup will provide SAS code for doing so (possibly in a macro) once the spec for the new vars is finalized.

 Anticipated Impacts
 ===================